Bio-protocol/Pipeline_for_Identification_m6A_AS_and_APA_with_Long_Read/README.md

 # NanoPrapi

-Nanopore sequencing based on Oxford Nanopore Technologies (ONT) and Pacific BioSciences (PacBio) single-molecule real-time (SMRT) long-read isoform sequencing (Iso-Seq) have shown great potential in detecting post-transcriptional regulation.
-Here, we provide a comprehensive computational procedure for the quantification of RNA modification in single-base resolution based on DRS data.
+Nanopore sequencing based on Oxford Nanopore Technologies (ONT) and Pacific BioSciences (PacBio) single-molecule real-time (SMRT) long-read isoform sequencing (Iso-Seq) have shown great potential in detecting RNA modification and post-transcriptional regulation.
+This is a comprehensive computational procedure for the quantification of RNA modification in single-base resolution based on DRS data.
 Moreover, we also provided procedure on the identification of alternative splicing (AS) and alternative polyadenylation (APA) based on both DRS and PacBio Iso-Seq data.
 The entire step was based on two packages (Nanom6A and PRAPI), which were based on Python language on Linux system.

 This pipeline include nanom6A([https://github.com/gaoyubang/nanom6A](https://github.com/gaoyubang/nanom6A)) to identify m6A in single-base